 Trusts are incredibly powerful estate planning tools.
 A revocable living trust ensures full control over property as though it is your own, and upon incapacity or death, controls transfers to the successor trustee – allowing for seamless transition of power over your property.
 The primary benefit of creating a trust, is that the ownership exists within the trust rather than the individual.
 As a result, the need for probate is eliminated, due to ownership of the substantial assets being associated with the trust rather than a single person.

 The successor trustee has the ability to manage the assets and distribute them, free of any formal court proceeding.
 With a properly drafted trust, property can be transferred within a month or two, at a significantly lower cost due to the elimination of probate.
 Additionally, through more complex trust provisions, tax exposure can be better managed and minimized.
 More about Living Trusts

 Estate Planning Costs

 Our pricing approach for estate planning is to ensure clients know what to expect from the start.
-We traditionally charge a flat fee to ensure legal fees do not fluctuate throughout the course of our engagement, eliminating surprises in billing and fees upon project completion and to allow free flow of communication with our clients without fear of a paywall.
+We charge a flat fee on most estate planning services to eliminate surprises in billing and fees upon project completion and to allow free flow of communication with our clients without fear of a paywall.

 Give us a call to get a fee estimate on your estate plan.